 CUW is committed to students with disabilities and ensuring academic accessibility needs.
 The LRC assists students with obtaining and implementing reasonable accommodations in accordance with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and relevant regulations and case law.
 Students with disabilities should contact the LRC upon enrolling for further information about securing accommodations.
-Section 504 of the Rehabilitation against individuals with disabilities.
+Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 prohibit discrimination against individuals with disabilities.
 If you are a student with a documented disability and need accommodations for any course, please provide the instructor with the appropriate letter for that course from the Director of the Learning Resource Center at the Mequon campus.
 Contact the Coordinator by calling (262) 243-4299.